LindySez | Recipes

 • While the crab cakes are "resting" make the aioli.
 In a small blender, food processor, or other whirling around thing, place all the aioli ingredients and pulse until mostly smooth but still with some texture.

-• Heat neutral oil in a frying pan to a depth of about ¼ inch.
-Add the crab cakes and cook until browned on one side, turn carefully and cook the other side until browned, crisp and hot throughout.
+• Heat neutral oil over medium heat in a frying pan to a depth of about ¼ inch.
+When hot, add the crab cakes and cook until browned on one side, turn carefully and cook the other side until browned, crisp, and hot throughout.
 Serve with aioli.

 Keyword crab cakes, piquillo pepper, spicy crab cake